Find the answers to our most frequently asked questions

 This section ranks barristers and sets advising on litigation, investigations, freezing orders and asset tracing arising in the context of civil fraud.

-Market commentators have expressed interest in a ranking table for barristers who have strong experience of managing group claims.
-We are open minded as to what such a table might cover, but areas of focus could include competition damages, equal pay, product liability, data protection, banking or shareholder claims.
-The developing law concerning opt-out collective actions may be of particular interest.
+A spotlight table listing barristers who have strong experience of managing group claims.
+Areas of focus include competition damages, equal pay, product liability, human rights, data protection, banking and shareholder claims.
+The section recognises expertise in both traditional GLOs and novel opt-out collective actions.

 This section incorporates both contentious and non contentious health & safety issues.
 On the contentious side it includes defence and prosecution of companies and senior executives facing investigations or actions initiated by the Health and Safety Executive and other regulatory bodies including criminal breaches of the law such as corporate manslaughter.
 Public inquest work is also included.